 The advantages of machine learning are well established and include;

 Disadvantages are related to the lack of visibility into the system.
-It does not have rules that can be inspected by compliance personnel or regulators.
+Machine learning algorithms cannot be inspected by compliance personnel or regulators.
 Instead, the machine learning results are compared with data sets produced by legacy rules-based systems to validate that the models are accurate.
 AML/BSA regulators are supportive of this approach to vet machine learning accuracy.

 In summary, AML systems that use machine learning are the future of anti-money laundering systems and early adopters are proving for themselves that the advantages discussed above outweigh the risk of adopting a new technology.